librato/statsd-librato-backend/README.md

 options under the top-level `librato` hash:

-* `sourceRegex`: An optional JavaScript regular expression to extract the source name from the measurement name.
-The first capturing group of the regex is used as the source name, and everything not matched will be the measurement name.
+* `sourceRegex`: An optional JavaScript regular expression to extract the source name from the metric name.
+The first capturing group of the regex is used as the source name, and everything not matched will be the metric name.

                  Example formats: